Mill Race 2.0 Restoration

 The Freshwater Trust closely monitors this restoration project to ensure that it is on track to meet performance standards and to identify stewardship needs.
 Additionally, sites in the water quality trading program have independent third-party verifiers that confirm that the site is meeting its performance targets and generating the environmental benefits needed to comply with the wastewater permit requirements.

-This project covers 1.7 acres on the south bank of Mill Race.
+This project covers 1.7 acres on the south bank of the Mill Race.

 Get in touch